 Teaching

 Statistics is the backbone of experimental and observational science, and as such it appears in most quantitative fields; it also give us many tools to understand machine learning.
-With colleagues, I try to distill important concepts, and develop pedagogically sound papers, software and courses.
-Currently I’m writing chapters for the upcoming textbook Bayesian Workflow; an early outline of this work exists as a preprint.
+With some great colleagues, I try to distill important concepts, and develop pedagogically sound papers, software and courses for statistics, data science, and machine learning.

 As a graduate student, I also served as a teacher assistant for five consecutive years for the department of statistics at Columbia university, for courses at all levels (undergraduate, masters and PhD).
 Upon graduation, I recieved the Minghui Yu Teaching Assistant Award, awarded by the director of graduate studies based on feedback from students.